openstack/charm-ceph-dashboard/README.md

 #### `password-*`

 There are a number of `password-*` options which impose constraints on which passwords can be used.
-These options are ignored unless `enable-password-policy` is set to `True`.
+These options are ignored unless `enable-password-policy` is set to 'True'.

 ## Deployment